 First thing on a Monday morning is an ideal time for a toolbox talk – to reflect on what happened last week and discuss what's coming up for the week ahead.
 It's good to get everybody on the same page at the start of the week.

-Benefits of a toolbox meeting
+5. Benefits of toolbox meetings

 Toolbox meetings are an effective leadership tool that affords a worksite manager the opportunity to guide the worksite and demonstrate their commitment and the company’s dedication to running a safe worksite, promoting teamwork and driving the message of 'safety first'.